ashwantmanikoth/EVIS-AI-EdTech-ExpressJs/README.md

 ## Features

-- **Real-time Content Generation**: Captures lecture slides and voice recordings, processes them using AI, and generates relevant quizzes and engaging content for students.
+- **Real-time Content Generation**: Captures lecture slides, processes them using AI, and generates relevant quizzes and engaging content for students.
 - **Instant Feedback for Professors**: Provides immediate feedback to professors, enabling them to adjust and improve engagement during lectures.
 - **Cloud-based Architecture**: Utilizes AWS cloud services, including S3, Textract, Comprehend, DynamoDB, and Lambda, for scalable and efficient content processing and storage.
 - **AI Integration**: Incorporates AI to analyze content and generate quizzes, improving the learning experience for students.